- Everyday Fun

 We are all about supporting local families and local businesses and helping to link the two together.
 So grab your sippy cups, gym bags and hats, and together let’s discover The Coast.

-Hi, I’m Katie.
+Hi, I’m Katie, founder of Playing in Puddles.
 I’m a mum to two gorgeous little boys, a wife to a patient, hard-working husband, and a local of the Central Coast.
+After working in print media for more than a decade, I launched Playing in Puddles in 2017.
 My boys and I love exploring – finding new parks to play in, new cafes to eat at and new events to experience.

 I grew up in East Gosford – I ate ice-cream cake in the McDonald’s party train, played basketball for the Rebels, climbed The Skillion sans steps and was denied entry to Key Largo for wearing flats.
 Following school I studied journalism and was lucky enough to spend a few years overseas before settling in Sydney as subeditor of Australian Gourmet Traveller magazine.

 Fast forward seven years, add one handsome hubby and two beautiful babies and we decided it was time to move home.
 But, despite growing up on The Coast, I didn’t know where to take my boys and I found it difficult to find information on what was going on.
 Where were the toddler-friendly playgrounds?
 Who ran the best music class?
 Which barista made the perfect babychino (i.e. coffee for mummy)?
 I asked my friends and they, too, were asking the same questions, and so Playing in Puddles was born.

 These days, I’ve ditched the backpack for a nappy bag, I favour kids menus over degustation sittings, and my fellow reviewers are aged 3 and 5… and I wouldn’t have it any other way.